Early Morning. Kitchen.

 Ray Ray: I do but then when I go back hours later, I’m hungry again and I eat more of what I like and then more hours go by and then I eat again cause there’s nothing else and then it’s gone.

 Patsy: But not the cookies!
-You banged those right the fuck out in one sitting.
+You banged those right out in one sitting.
 Like they didn’t even exist.

 Ray Ray: I didn’t know.